 - Pure argon is used for aluminum.

-The gas keeps the welding material safe from corrosion since in high-temperature meals starts corroding rather too fast.
+The gas keeps the welding material safe from corrosion since high-temperature meals start corroding rather too fast.
 Thus, the right inert gas selection will stop the heated metal from corrosion.

-After you have chosen the right inert gas, turn it on for welding later.
+After you have chosen the right inert gas, please turn it on for welding later.

 Step 6: Preparing the Welding Material and Working Table

-As you weld, you need to allow the electricity to flow through the welding metal.
-Thus, you will need a large flat surface for it.
-We recommend you usea professional welding table.
-These tables are sturdy and allow you to set up the welding material meticulously.
+It would be best to allow the electricity to flow through the welding metal as you weld.
+Thus, you will need a large, flat surface for it.
+We recommend you use a professional welding table.
+These tables are sturdy and allow you to meticulously set up the welding material.

-If you don’t have the working table, any piece of the large and flat metal sheet will still do the job.
-Also, before you start welding the metal, scrub off the surface with an aluminum-wired brush.
-Also, if you are using the metal surface for multiple welding, use acetone to remove the remaining debris and welded particles from it.
+If you don’t have a working table, any large, flat metal sheet piece will still do the job.
+Also, scrub off the surface before welding the metal with an aluminum-wired brush.
+Also, if you use the metal surface for multiple welding, use acetone to remove the remaining debris and welded particles.

 A cleaner metal surface yields more accurate and stronger welding.

-Next, use the clamps to securely hold the welding material to the surface.
+Next, use the clamps to hold the welding material to the surface securely.
 You can purchase the clamps aftermarket or build them with a simple DIY project.

-When you weld you must wear proper dresses for it.
-It is suggested that you avoid wearing loose-fitting clothing as it often runs the risk of catching fire.
-Thus, you must wear tight-fitted clothes when you will perform the welding job.
+When you weld, you must wear proper dresses for it.
+You should avoid wearing loose-fitting clothing as it often risks catching fire.
+Thus, you must wear tight-fitted clothes when you perform the welding job.

-You should choose welding pants and welding jackets.
-These are made of cotton and are less likely to get fire.
+It would help if you chose welding pants and welding jackets.
+These are made of cotton and are less likely to get fired.
 Also, some welding pants and jackets have fire retardant ability.

-Finally, wear special welding boots, if possible to avoid any accidents.
+Finally, wear special welding boots, if possible, to avoid accidents.

 Last but not least, inspect the entire electrode setup, AC/DC settings, amperage, and the welding machine connection to the power outlet.
-Once you are satisfied with the settings and connection, you can begin the welding process.
+Once you are satisfied with the settings and connection, you can begin welding.

 Step 8: Start the TIG welding

-The electrode should be in your dominant hand for easy movement and 1-inch away from the welding material.
+The electrode should be in your dominant hand for easy movement and 1 inch away from the welding material.
 It is crucial to ensure that the electrode never touches the welding material.
-If it accidentally touches the surface, the molten metal will stick to the electrode and make it unusable.
+If it accidentally touches the surface, the molten metal will stick to the electrode, making it unusable.

-If it happens you have to grind the electrode to remove the metal from its tip.
+If it happens, you must grind the electrode to remove the metal from its tip.
 Make sure the electrode is cooled off properly before you try grinding it.

 Put pressure on the foot pedal connected with the welding device.
 It will transmit the heat quickly to the metal using electricity.
 It will create a weld pool with a short burst of heat.
 When you see the weld pool has been created, touch the electrode rod into the metal.